 Friendship with God

-The essence of the Christian faith is friendship with God - intimate relationship, fellowship.
-The Bible tells us that Abraham was called a friend of God.
-Enoch was someone who walked with God.
-In John's first letter, 1:3, he describes the Christian experience as "fellowship with the Father and with the Son Jesus Christ."
+The essence of a religious faith consists of intimacy with God.
+The Bible tells us that Abraham was called a friend of God and that Enoch was someone who walked with God.
+In John's first letter, chapter 1 verse 3, he describes the Christian experience as "fellowship with the Father and with the Son Jesus Christ."

 In the Bible friendship with God is often called "knowing God."
 As Jesus said, "this is eternal life, to know the only true God and Jesus Christ whom he has sent", John 17:1 The word "know" is used of the intimate physical and emotional relationship that exists in marriage.
-So this gives us a glimpse of the depth of the relationship that is possible with God.
-The outcome of the relationship is life, life eternal.
-To know God is to possess life in all its fullness and to possess it for eternity.
-God is not willing to see his friendship with us broken by death.
+So, this gives us a glimpse of the depth of the relationship that is possible with God.
+From this relationship flows life, for to know God is to possess life in all its fullness, and to possess it for eternity.
+In simple terms, God is not willing to see his friendship with us broken by death.

 The way we establish our relationship with God is by the gift of forgiveness.
-Sin separates us from God, but because of Jesus' death and resurrection, sin is forgiven for those who ask.
+Corruption separates us from God, but because of Jesus' death and resurrection, he forgives those who ask.
 "Whoever calls on the name of the Lord shall be saved", Acts 2:21, Romans 10:13.
-God's forgiveness is complete and everlasting and is the basis of our eternal friendship with him.
+God's forgiveness is complete and everlasting and is the basis of our eternal relationship with him.

 So it is that our friendship with God is not dependent upon externals - sacred people or sacred things.
 Friendship with God is ours when we confidently ask for his forgiveness.
-By this means only do we receive his indwelling Spirit and thus, life eternal.
+It is by this means that we possess the fullness of life, now and forever.